 - The pasta may stick together.
 When making this with fettuccine specifically, I noticed some of the pasta stuck together.
 Stirring the pasta continuously after adding the cheese helps.
 You can also avoid this by using a short cut pasta.

 - This recipe can be doubled.
 8 ounces is half of a standard box of pasta.
 Double the recipe if you would like to use the whole box/package.

 - Swap the pasta shape: I have tested this recipe with penne and it takes 5 minutes on high pressure.
-The general rule for cooking pasta in the instant pot is to divide the shortest cook time on the package and subtract 1 minute for a softer pasta or subtract 2 minutes for very al dente pasta.
+The general rule for cooking pasta in the instant pot is to divide the shortest cook time on the package by 2 and subtract 1 minute for a softer pasta or subtract 2 minutes for very al dente pasta.

 - Brown butter Instant Pot fettuccine alfredo: Use 2 Tablespoons of butter instead of 1.
 Brown the butter in the Instant Pot on “Sauté” before adding the garlic and shallot.
 Once the butter begins to brown, add in the garlic and shallot.
 Follow the rest of the recipe as written below.

 - Add a protein: Serve this pasta with grilled shrimp or chicken on top.
 You can also shred rotisserie chicken and stir it in at the end.
 Raw chicken will not cook in 4 minutes so be sure to use cooked.

 - 2 cups half and half